310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

     <p>Few hours later…</p>
 </div>

-{% bubble Chiaki pastworried worried %}
+{% bubble Chiaki mgnworried worried %}
 Shinkai-kun!

 <th>(…He isn’t here, either.
 Nor was he at the fountain… He’s nowhere to be found.
 He disappeared like he was just some kind of illusion or dream…)</th>